rtenorioSummer/Ostack_tests/readme.md

 - MariaDB installed in controller machine

 ## RabbitMQ
-- Create user acount: Ansible must manage it (pending)
+- Create user acount: Checks in user_list.
+If the user is there, don't create
-- Password: Ansible-vault can encript files... messy for a VM?
+- Password: Ansible-vault can encript files...
+Currently vagrant password

 ## Memcached
-- Edit /etc/sysconfing/memcached
+- __CHECK__: Only Controller node?

+# Status: OpenStack
+To be done...